SoftUni-Internal/interactive-content/EN/02-Function-Context/02-usages-of-this.md

-# Usages of "this"
+# Using "This"

 [slide hideTitle]

-# "this" in a Method
+# "Тhis" in a Method

 When inside a method, `this` is used to access information, stored in the object, that "owns" the object: